 Starting early in your onboarding journey, create a feedback-focused culture.
 Encourage and welcome feedback, making it everyone’s role to seek it out.

 When members provide feedback, show you’ve listened.
 Have empathy.
-Show the action you’re taking.
-And where you can’t make a request happen, get in touch with the member and show you’ve heard.
+Demonstrate the action you’re taking.
+And where you can’t make a request happen, get in touch with the member and show that you’ve heard.
 Publicly sharing feedback (and what you’ve done as a result) helps you make time for it.
 And shows members that providing feedback is worthwhile.
+Remember to celebrate good feedback.
+So, you’ll understand what’s going well, just as much as seeing where to make improvements.

 “Call out where individual team members receive praise from members.
 When a team member is mentioned positively, team morale is boosted.